 But very few paid attentions to the more important part of the sentence; the fact that they use models to do the projections.
 In scientific terms, this is absolutely acceptable but it comes with a catch.
 The catch is that models are constructions that rely on assumptions and hypotheses.
 Otherwise, they are not manageable and do not work.
 Whatever comes in a model in terms of quality, equivalent outcome it produces.
 If the assumptions and the data are rubbish, then the conclusions are rubbish.
 To make things worst, the conclusions may look solid and it may be hard to identify the problems.

-This is where the peer review process I mentioned earlier becomes significant as it can catches such weaknesses.
+This is where the peer review process I mentioned earlier becomes significant as it can catch such weaknesses.
 The reason I am writing all these is because no one knows (or at least only a handful of people do) what the assumptions of the models the experts used are.
 When, as an academic, you seek approval of your models (research) by your peers for every little tiny thing you research in every imaginable niche area your expertise lies, what would we expect when you are dealing with a situation that affects countries, economies and even generations of people?
-I would personally expect to see the brightest minds in this country scrutiniseing the models and reaching to a consensus on whether the projections are eligible.
-I don’t think we have such an approach in the case you are dealing with.
+I would personally expect to see the brightest minds in this country scrutinising the models and reaching to a consensus on whether the projections are eligible.
+I don’t think we have such an approach in the case we are dealing with.

 Now, you may wonder how is it possible such smart, educated and capable scientists act like this?
 Well, I do not have a clear answer here.
 The only thing that comes to mind is something I read a while back: